CraftYun83/ShooterBot/README.md

 # ShooterBot
-A yet to be released multiplayer FPS shooter game made in THREE.JS
+A multiplayer FPS shooter game made in THREE.JS